 Our Board has adopted a formal set of Director Qualification Standards (Standards) with respect to the determination of director independence.
 The Standards specify the criteria by which the independence of our directors will be determined, including strict guidelines for directors and their immediate families with respect to past employment or affiliation with us or our independent registered public accounting firm.
 In accordance with these Standards, we must determine that the director has no material relationship with us other than as a director.
-The Standards also prohibit Audit Committee members from any direct or indirect financial relationship with us, and restrict commercial relationships of all directors with us.
+The Standards also prohibit Audit Committee members from any direct or indirect financial relationship with us, and limit the scope of commercial relationships of all directors with us.
 Directors may not be given personal loans or extensions of credit by us, and all directors are required to deal at arm's length with us and our subsidiaries and to disclose any circumstance that might be perceived as a conflict of interest.
 The full text of our Standards is available on our website at www.criver.com under the "Investor Relations-Corporate Governance" caption, within our Corporate Governance Guidelines.

-The Board has determined that ten of the eleven directors standing for reelection or election to the Board are independent under these Standards.
+The Board has determined that eight of the ten directors standing for reelection or election to the Board are independent under these Standards.
 The Board has determined that Mr. Foster does not qualify as an independent director due to his employment as our Chief Executive Officer.
-As a result, Mr. Foster only serves on the Strategic Planning and Capital Allocation Committee and the Executive Committee.
+The Board has also determined that Dr. Mackay does not qualify as an independent director as a result of his serving as an executive officer of a Company client.

-In the course of the Board's determination of the independence of each director other than Mr. Foster, it considered any transactions, relationships and arrangements as required by the Standards.
+In the course of the Board's determination of the independence of each director other than Mr. Foster and Dr. Mackay, it considered any transactions, relationships and arrangements as required by the Standards.
 In particular, with respect to each of the most recent three completed fiscal years, the Board evaluated:

-- · for each of our non-employee directors, the annual amount of sales to and/or purchases from any organization of which he or she serves as an executive officer; and - for Dr. Kochevar, the annual amount of sales (net of any charitable contributions made by us) to and/or purchases from the academic institution of which she served as Provost and Senior Vice President ad interim.
-In 2020, this included approximately \$51,000 in payments the Company made to Tufts University pursuant to a longstanding royalty arrangement established in 1996 that predates Dr. Kochevar's relationship with either Tufts or the Company, and approximately \$188,000 in arms-length sales from the Company to Tufts University in the following general categories: research models (approximately \$145,000), research model services (\$36,000), and other services (\$7,000).
+- for each of our non-employee directors, the annual amount of sales to and/or purchases from any organization of which he or she serves as an executive officer; and - for Dr. Kochevar, the annual amount of sales (net of any charitable contributions made by us) to and/or purchases from the academic institution of which she serves as Dean Emerita and Senior Fellow.
+In 2021, this included approximately \$51,000 in payments the Company made to Tufts University pursuant to a longstanding royalty arrangement established in 1996 that predates Dr. Kochevar's relationship with either Tufts or the Company, and approximately \$829,000 in armslength sales from the Company to Tufts University in the following general categories: Research Models and Services (approximately \$767,000), Discovery and Safety Assessment (\$7,000), and Manufacturing Solutions (\$4,500).

-In all such evaluations, we determined that the applicable amounts were below the greater of (1) \$1 million or (2) two percent (2%) of the consolidated gross annual revenue of each of those organizations.
+In all such evaluations as to independent directors, we determined that the applicable amounts were below the greater of (1) \$1 million or (2) two percent (2%) of the consolidated gross annual revenue of each of those organizations.